 - Ability to enjoy life

 While I always recommend seeking professional advice, the online tool can help provide them with an indication of what areas of their lives could use improvement to help increase their mental health and wellbeing.
-In addition, please review the three key areas I have outlined below designed to help you better support your employee’s mental health.
+In addition, please review the three key areas I have outlined below designed to help you better support your student’s mental health.

 Asking for help is one of the most difficult things a person can do, especially in a professional or academic setting.
 For this reason, I encourage you to normalize asking for help by using a proactive approach.
 In addition to promoting mental health services via posters and electronic communications, there are other ways you can maintain the conversation around mental health by adding a more personal, sincere touch.
-Depending on the size of your organization, you may choose to host “mental health” workshops to keep the conversation going and build rapport with your employees or students, or use team meetings as an opportunity to mention the importance of open communication and raising concerns with the appropriate contact person.
-While the intricacies of our personal lives are a private matter, we can do our part to ensure we encourage our employees and students to speak up when they’re in need.
+Depending on the size of your organization, you may choose to host “mental health” workshops to keep the conversation going and build rapport with your students, or use team meetings as an opportunity to mention the importance of open communication and raising concerns with the appropriate contact person.
+While the intricacies of our personal lives are a private matter, we can do our part to ensure we encourage our students to speak up when they’re in need.

 Promote exercise and healthy eating

 Another key strategy for improving our mental health is by exercising regularly and eating a healthy diet.
 According to ParticipACTION, 8 in 10 Canadians are not active enough to reap the health benefits of a physically active lifestyle.
 Just like we can promote asking for help, we can also promote physical activity and healthy eating in our organizations.
-Considering our employees and students spend a good majority of their time at work or at school, I recommend investing in wellness programs that can help fuel their health and wellbeing.
+Considering our students spend a good majority of their time at work or at school, I recommend investing in wellness programs that can help fuel their health and wellbeing.
 While these programs are a financial investment, the long-term benefits they provide on treating mental health issues far outweigh the costs.

 Lead by example

 It’s one thing to preach about the importance of mental health, but it’s another to actually do something about it.
-If our employees and students see firsthand that, as leaders, we are also making our own mental health a priority, they will likely follow suit.
+If our students see firsthand that, as leaders, we are also making our own mental health a priority, they will likely follow suit.
 When hosting mental health or wellness programs in your organization, I strongly encourage all levels of management to show up and participate.
 If we lead by example, we can ensure that both our organizations and the people who make them successful are strong at their core.

 On World Mental Health Day, be sure to initiate and maintain the conversation surrounding mental health.
-Many feel they don’t know where to turn, consider sharing accessible resources such as your Employee and Student Assistance Programs!
+Many feel they don’t know where to turn, consider sharing accessible resources such as your Student Assistance Programs!